Webster High School (Tulsa, Oklahoma)

-Daniel Webster High School is a high school in Tulsa, Oklahoma.
-(Note: Often referred to as Daniel Webster Middle and High School, because it serves 9th grade students, who would otherwise attend a Middle School (grades 6-9) in the Tulsa Public School System.)
+Daniel Webster High School is a high school in Tulsa, Oklahoma, United States.
+(Note: Often referred to as Daniel Webster Middle and High School, because it serves 9th grade students, who would otherwise attend a middle school (grades 6-9) in the Tulsa Public School System.)
 It is part of the Tulsa Public Schools, and is a public school for students from grades 9 through 12.
 The school opened in 1938 in the West Tulsa section of the city, and is housed in a PWA-style Art Deco building designed by architects Arthur M. Atkinson, John Duncan Forsyth, Raymond Kerr, and William H. Wolaver.